• Features

 A reminder email for a meeting informs recipients about an important meeting.
 However, this email should also contain specific details such as the time, location, and expected deliverables.

 I hope this email finds you well.
-This is a quick reminder about our upcoming meeting on [date and time].
+This is a quick reminder about our upcoming meeting on [Thursday, 25th April, 14:00].

-I look forward to discussing [meeting purpose].
-In the meantime, please confirm your availability for the meeting.
+Looking forward to discussing [content strategy].
+In the meantime, could you confirm your availability for the meeting?

 Regards,